nielsboecker/HoloRepository-Core/README.md

 ### Integration with other projects

 The system is designed to enable other systems to integrate.
 Some current projects plugging into the system are DepthVisor, Annotator and SyntheticDataGenerator.

+## A word of warning

+> The system is currently not performing any input validation on the selected imaging
+> studies.
+There are some known issues that occur when the input images are not fit for
+> the selected pipelines.
+For instance, when a pelvis DICOM input is selected with the
+> `lung_segmentation` pipeline, it will fail.
+When this is invoked from the UI, the
+> error handling and messages may not be conclusive.

+To ensure good results and avoid unexpected system behaviour, you have to manually make sure that the image study you select depicts the correct body site for the selected pipeline.
+With the current set of pipelines and sample data, the appropriate inputs which are guaranteed to succeed are:

+* `bone_segmentation`
+  * all inputs (chest, abdomen, pelvis)
+* `lung_segmentation`
+  * chest
+* `abdominal_organs_segmentation`
+  * abdomen

 ## Code organisation